robvanderleek/create-issue-branch/README.md

             GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+### GitHub Action output variable

+The GitHub Action has one output variable: `branchName`, which contains the name of the branch that was created.
+You can use this output in downstream actions.
+For a trivial example see [this workflow](https://github.com/robvanderleek/robvanderleek.github.io/blob/2af5f90d94d81e942382892a6b6149467184b38b/.github/workflows/issue-branch.yml).

 # Usage

 This app can support your development workflow in two ways (modes): auto and chatops.